HCL-TECH-SOFTWARE/digital-experience/docs/development/digital_asset_mgmt/access_digital_asset_mgmt.md

 Follow the steps to create web content in Content Composer.

-1. In HCL Digital Experience 9.5 Practitioner Studio interface, select **Web Content** and then **Content Composer** from the navigator.
+1. In the HCL Digital Experience 9.5 Practitioner Studio interface, select **Web Content** and then **Content Composer** from the navigator.

     ![Select Web Content from the Practitioner Studio navigator](../../images/Select_Web_Content_from_Practitioner_Studio_navigator.png)